run-x/opta-docs/content/en/Overview/_index.md

 title: "Overview"
 linkTitle: "Overview"
 weight: 1
-description: Opta overview and benefits
+description: Opta overview and features
 ---

 # What is Opta?

-Opta, built on [Terraform](https://www.terraform.io), is an Infrastructre as Code tool that efficiently and repeatably provisions containterized cloud infrastructure and applications.
+Opta, built on [Terraform](https://www.terraform.io), is an Infrastructre as Code tool that efficiently and consistently provisions containterized cloud infrastructure and applications.

 - create highly available, scalable, and secure environments with Infrastructure as Code